 We follow FASB guidance for business combinations and goodwill and other intangible assets, which specifies the types of acquired intangible assets that are required to be recognized and reported separately from goodwill.
 Under the guidance, goodwill and other intangible assets (with indefinite lives) are not amortized but are tested for impairment at least annually.
 Furthermore, goodwill and other intangible assets are allocated to reporting units for purposes of the annual impairment test.
-Our impairment tests require us to make assumptions and judgments regarding the estimated fair value of our reporting units, which include goodwill and other intangible assets with indefinite lives, such as trademarks, are also tested separately.
+Our impairment tests require us to make assumptions and judgments regarding the estimated fair value of our reporting units, which include goodwill and other intangible assets.
+In addition, certain other intangible assets with indefinite lives, such as trademarks, are also tested separately.